Orlando, Florida 32801

 The Clerk’s Office is located on the first floor in Room 1200.
 Hours of operation are 8:30 a.m. to 4:00 p.m.

 The public entrance is at the corner of Division Street and West Central Boulevard.
 All individuals entering the building are required to proceed through a metal detector and have any bags, packages, purses, etc. examined through an X-ray machine.
-Electronic devices, including photographic/broadcasting equipment, are prohibited in the Federal Courthouse pursuant to Local Rule 4.11.
+Electronic devices, including photographic/broadcasting equipment, are prohibited absent a court order.
+A standing order pertaining to attorney utilization of personal electronic devices in the courthouse has been issued.
+Please visit our Attorney Resource page for a copy of the order.
 Firearms, knives, pocket knives, chemical sprays and other weapons not specified are also prohibited.

 The Courthouse is fully wheelchair accessible with ramps on both sides of the main entrance, elevators, and a wheelchair height counter in the Intake Office.
 Please contact the Clerk’s Office if further accommodations need to be made.